Kalon-Network/kalon-network-official/README.md

 ## 📞 Support

 For issues and questions:
 - Check miner logs:
   - If using systemd: `journalctl -u kalon-miner -f`
-  - If using nohup: `tail -f logs/miner.log`
+  - If using nohup: `tail -f logs/miner.log` or `./miner-logs.sh`
 - Verify RPC endpoint is accessible: `curl https://explorer.kalon-network.com/rpc`
-- Check miner status: `sudo systemctl status kalon-miner` or `./miner-status.sh`
+- Check miner status:
+  - If using systemd: `sudo systemctl status kalon-miner`
+  - If using nohup: `./miner-status.sh`
 - Review this README
 - Ensure wallet file exists and is correct